kshaffer/courses/as3-popRockPerf.md

 # {{ page.title }} #

-Students wishing to pursue an A or a B for Unit I must submit a video of a prepared performance of a pop/rock song by **8am on Monday, October 13.** Three different project options are listed below, with both individual and collaborative options provided. ***All performances must be of songs in the Aural Skills 3 transcription repertoire.***
+Students wishing to pursue an A or a B for Unit I must submit a video of a prepared performance of a pop/rock song by **8am on Monday, October 13.** Three different project options are listed below, with both individual and collaborative options provided. ***All performances must be of songs in the Aural Skills 3 transcription repertoire.*** (This will be added to Google Drive and shared with all students once final transcriptions start arriving.)

 Students must successfully complete the transcription project in order to be eligible for the performance project.
-Successful completion of this project will fulfill the contract requirements for a B for the unit and make the student eligible for the A-level sight-reading assessment.
+Successful completion of the performance project will fulfill the contract requirements for a B for the unit and make the student eligible for the A-level sight-reading assessment.

 Any of the following three options will fulfill the requirements of this project.